 Diabetes Treatment Principles

-This module presents an overview of the key resources providing such guidelines and principles--those of the ADA and AACE--and the issues they cover.
+This module presents an overview of the key resources providing such guidelines and principles—in particular, those of the ADA and AACE—and the issues they cover.

 Glucose Metabolism and Diabetes

-This module will begin with a brief description of normal glucose metabolism and how its activities are regulated, and then discuss the key metabolic effects of abnormal glucose metabolism, including hyperglycemia, glucosuria, and ketoacidosis.
+This module will begin with a brief description of normal glucose metabolism and how its activities are regulated, and then discuss the key acute metabolic effects of abnormal glucose metabolism, including hyperglycemia, glucosuria, and ketoacidosis.

 Insulin and Insulin-Combination Therapy

-This module discusses the goals of insulin therapy and combination therapy for type 1 and type 2 diabetes patients, and the different types of insulin and insulin regimens employed for achieving those goals.
+This module discusses the goals of insulin therapy and combination therapy for patients with type 1 and type 2 diabetes, and the different types of insulin and insulin regimens employed for achieving those goals.

 Lifestyle Management of Diabetes

 This module will discuss the importance of coordinated MNT and physical activity plans in managing patients with type 1 and type 2 diabetes.

 Monitoring of Diabetes